rheam97/ccah-dev-screen/README.md

 Short explanation - No code necessary

 ### Answer:
 You can test the changes using readily available tools such as Chrome Dev Tools to view the changes locally in the browser to see how they render on different screen sizes.
 You can also use unit testing with Jest in a test folder to check how your changes render on the DOM.
 Additionally, use can use html and css validators on platforms such as W3C.
 If the changes are for HTML Email, you can use tools like Email on Acid to see how your changes may render on different clients and devices: the site also has a email editor tool where you can paste your code and view the changes in real-time.
 There are addtional tools such as BrowserStack once the changes are merged and deployed which allows you to test how your changes render in different browsers.
+It's important to always check the requirements of a project and see if the changes you are making align with the aissgmnet specifications.

 In general, however, it's best to test any new features and changes on a separate branch dedicated to the change prior to merging into main.